 When you plan your trips, do you tend to use the services of a travel agent?
 While travel agents can make vacation-planning a breeze, there’s also another big perk – access to the Travel Assurance Fund.

 Booking your travel with a BC-licensed travel agent or wholesaler is a great way to ensure your travel plans are protected.
 If you paid for – and didn’t receive – travel you arranged through a BC-licensed agent or wholesaler, you may be able to get a refund through the Travel Assurance Fund (most of the time, this is when an airline, hotel or travel agency goes out of business).
-To learn more about the Travel Assurance Fund, please click here.
+Learn more about the Travel Assurance Fund.

 If you are a BC-licensed travel agent, you have access to the fund too!
 Here are some tips for travel agents and wholesalers: